This post is a travelguide about the best things to do in Almaty. My favourite city in Kazakhstan.

 Despite the Soviet traces, Almaty is also a modern city.
 Luxurious appartment buildings stand next to the old Soviet flats and fancy shopping malls and hip cafes cater for the new elite.

-It is in Almaty where I find this interesting mix of its old Soviet past where life was harsh and the lifestyle of a new Kazakh generation that all comes together.
+It is in Almaty where I find this interesting mix of its old Soviet past and the lifestyle of a new Kazakh generation that all comes together.
 A modern city that breathes history.
 Nursultan (Astana) might be the new capital, but the heart of Kazakhstan is still in Almaty.

 The best things to do in Almaty